Customizing Graph Neural Networks using Path Reweighting: Experiments

 \subsubsection{Weight Correlation}

 To analyze how the properties of paths influence weight scores, we draw the correlations between weight scores and two properties of paths, i.e., length and diversity, on Figure~\ref{weightPath}.
 Length is defined as the number of nodes in a path; Diversity is defined as the number of different categories of labeled node in a path.
-For example, we have a path ($x_1, x_2, x_3$) and their corresponding categories (\textit{AI}, \textit{Agents}, \textit{AI}), the length and diversity of this path is 3 and 2 respectively.
-As demonstrated in Figure~\ref{weightLength}, correlations between two nodes decay as distance between them become larger, this corresponds with the homophily assumption~\cite{2001Homohoily} that the correlation is strong if two nodes is adjacent; In Figure~\ref{weightDiversity}, the path weight increases with the reduction of node diversity.
-Intuitively, if a path contains fewer categories, the path contains more information and less noise about corresponding class.
+For example, we have a path ($x_1, x_2, x_3$) and their corresponding categories (\textit{AI}, \textit{Agents}, \textit{AI}), the length and diversity of this path is three and two respectively.
+As demonstrated in Figures~\ref{weightLengthCora} and \ref{weightLengthCiteseer}, correlations between two nodes decay as the distance between them becomes larger, this corresponds with the homophily assumption~\cite{2001Homohoily} that the correlation is strong if two nodes are adjacent; In Figures~\ref{weightDiversityCora} and \ref{weightDiversityCiteseer}, the path weight increases with the reduction of node diversity.
+Intuitively, if a path contains fewer categories, the path contains more information and less noise about the corresponding class.
 This nature is helpful for the task of node classification.